JakubPorubcansky/30-day-design-challenge/README.md

 I've extended the weather service application to now automatically provide the current weather for the capital cities of a number of countries.
 It relies on another free API to retrieve the capital of a country first, and then it retrieves the weather information.

-Currently, the application (see the code download for this challenge) doesn't use concurrent programming at the moment.
+Currently, the application doesn't use concurrent programming at the moment.
 When you run the code (make sure to insert your OpenWeather API key first!), you'll see that it actually runs quite slowly.
 The challenge is to refactor this code so it relies on concurrency to make it respond faster.
 Use the asyncio module together with async and await.
 There are a few different ways in which you can structure the API calls, but only one of them is optimal!

 Note that for this challenge, you don't need to worry about rate limits, even though that is a nice bonus to consider if you want to dive in deeper.